overlay-market/OIPs/notes/note-11.md

 - How should we think about our [market exposure](https://hackmd.io/@abdk/ry_09yFut) for risk estimation purposes?
 And what quantity (associated with market exposure) are we looking to minimize over time through funding?

 - When an imbalance exists between longs and shorts, the protocol takes market risk [without being compensated for the risk](https://hackmd.io/@abdk/HydvIc4FY).
-How can we rethink funding such that the protocol is "compensated" for the imbalance risk it assumes by burning a portion of the funding payment?
+How can we rethink funding such that the protocol is "compensated" for the imbalance risk it assumes?

 ## Market Exposure